jnzs1836/guande-hugo-page/content/authors/admin/_index.md

   url: "www.nyu.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
-This is Guande Wu, a Ph.D. student in Tandon School of Engineering, New York University.
+This is Guande Wu, a Ph.D. candidate in Tandon School of Engineering, New York University.
 My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/).
 I am really interested in aiding visualization design process by machine learning approaches.
-Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia.
+Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis, Microsoft Research Asia and Adobe Research.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons